The Jerusalem Post: Labor movement, 1950–1989

 In 1950, two years after the State of Israel was declared, the paper was renamed The Jerusalem Post.
 Until 1989, the paper supported the Labor Party.

 Black's Hollinger, 1989–2004

 In 1989, the paper was purchased by Hollinger Inc., owned by Conrad Black.
 A number of journalists resigned from the Post after Black's takeover and founded The Jerusalem Report, a weekly magazine eventually sold to the Post.
 After the acquisition, the Jerusalem Post underwent a noticeable shift to the political right.

 Under editor-in-chief David Makovsky, from 1999 to 2000, the paper took a centrist position on defense, but began to reject socialism.
 In 2002, Hollinger hired the politically conservative Bret Stephens of The Wall Street Journal as editor-in-chief.
 David Horovitz took over as editor-in-chief on 1 October 2004.
-From 2004 onward, editor David Horovitz moved the paper to the center.
+From 2004 onward, Horovitz moved the paper to the center.